Prayer - Talking to the Father

 Jesus is the Vine

 We are off and running with our 21-day fast to Easter (March 10-30, 2024).
 If you haven’t started yet, today is a great day to join us!
 I hope you are encouraged as you spend time with the Lord during this season.
 I know many of us are not only fasting to increase our dependence on Jesus, but we are fasting for answers from the Lord about particular situations and circumstances.
 We are joining together to see souls come to know Jesus as Savior and Lord.
 And not just any soul; we are praying for those people in our circles who will not go to heaven if Jesus comes back today.
-I join with you in agreeing for salvations
+I join with you in agreeing for salvations of these individuals as we both fast and pray.

 Additionally, we are reading John 15:1-17 daily during our time of fasting and focusing on John 15:5 specifically.